JacobMrox/TwitterQA/README.md

     python main.py --twitter_name gvanrossum --test interactive

-to have an interactive QA session with Guido.
+to have an interactive QA session with Guido van Rossum.

 ## Example

-Question asked after having trained on default settings:
+Question asked after having trained on default settings (Guido van Rossum):

     Q: which editor do you use ?
     A: emacs of course !